rahulsrivastava71/SuperFriend-Server/README.md

 - Clone, fork or download the source code from this Github page
 - Install [Maven 3](http://maven.apache.org/)
 - Install [npm](https://www.npmjs.com/)
-- Point your terminal to the directory you cloned Tatami to.
+- Point your terminal to the directory you cloned SuperFriend to.
     - `cd web`
     - Type `npm install`
     - You may need to give root user permissions: `sudo !!`
     - `cd ..`
 - Run Cassandra with Maven : `mvn cassandra:run`
-- Run Jetty from tatami/web with Maven: `mvn jetty:run`
+- Run Jetty from SuperFriend/web with Maven: `mvn jetty:run`
 - Connect to the application at http://127.0.0.1:8080

 To create users, use the registration form.
-As we have not configured a SMTP server (you can configure it in src/main/resources/META-INF/tatami/tatami.properties - see below "installation for production use" for more options), the validation URL as well as the password will not be e-mailed to you, but you can see them in the log (look at the Jetty console output).
+As we have not configured a SMTP server.
 ### Using Tomcat instead of Jetty

 If you want to use Tomcat instead of Jetty (which works better in development mode on Windows), just use :